A GENESIS TALE

 This last part is important, as I believe passionately in the power of visual media to educate.
 Like many other kids who grew up in New York City in the 1970’s, I watched programs like Sesame Street, The Electric Company, Mr. Roger’s Neighborhood and The Magic Garden almost every day.

 If we’re going to truly influence the world for the better, we’ve got to engage and inspire kids at a young age, and we have to do that within the school system.
-We need to find a way to help them discover the intrinsic value of a good education and the appeal of becoming a lifelong learner.
-We must pique curiosity and maintain it.
+We need to find a way to help students discover the intrinsic value of a good education and the appeal of becoming a lifelong learner.
+We must pique curiosity, inspire courage, and maintain that until it becomes an outlook on life.

 This is why Explorer At Large was created.
 It’s why we have recruited some of the greatest institutions of knowledge on our planet as partners and collaborators, and why our efforts are now focused directly on schools.
-Explorer At Large’s mission is to bring spirited adventure and insatiable curiosity directly into the formal education system.
-This means the content we produce doesn’t accidentally connect to the curriculum but rather it is created by it.
-For example, if you’re a 3rd grade teacher looking for some way to bring the lesson of "Ecosystem Dynamics" (NGSS 3-LS4-3) to life, you’ll love episodes #1 and 2 in which we go to the Patuxent River in Maryland to explore how Smithsonian biologists capture and track invasive fish.
-And that’s just one example.
-We have plans to make thousands of episodes, each one approaching education through a problem-based learning (PBL) pedagogy.
+Explorer At Large’s mission is to bring spirited adventure and insatiable curiosity directly into the education system, both formal (classroom) and informal (afterschool).
+This means the content we produce doesn’t accidentally connect to the curriculum, like my old shows, but rather it is created directly for it.
+This intentionality is everything.

-Our goal at Explorer At Large is to provide authentic, curriculum-driven content that exposes kids today to the wonders of our planet and the experts who work hard in the field or in the lab to make a difference.
-Perhaps in doing so, Explorer At Large and I can make a difference, too.
+Our goal at Explorer At Large is to provide authentic, standards-driven content that exposes students today to the wonders of our planet and the experts who work hard in the field or in the lab to make a difference.
+In doing so, Explorer At Large and I hope to inspire students much the way Jacques Cousteau and Carl Sagan did for me.

 This will take time––years, if not decades, to be truly successful––and that's okay.
 Disruption may be quick, but profound and meaningful change in education takes time.
 As Confucius once said, “If your plan is for one year, plant rice.
 If your plan is for ten years, plant trees.
 If your plan is for one hundred years, educate children.”
-We're building Explorer At Large for the long haul and, based on the feedback we've gotten from kids and teachers over the past few months, it looks like we might be onto something.
+We're building Explorer At Large for the long haul and, based on the feedback we've gotten from students, teachers, parents over the past two years, it looks like we might be onto something.

 Thanks for listening.